how many gallons of water in an acre foot

 Measuring water usage in acre feet provides us with valuable information about our environment and helps us better manage our resources.
 By understanding how much water we are using and where it is going, we can make more informed decisions about how best to conserve and use our natural resources responsibly.

-See also What Is The Difference Between Water And Distilled Water
+See also Is Culligan Water Spring Water

 Calculating Acre Feet from Gallons